Beaches, mountains and a sophisticated medieval city. Sounds idyllic, right?

-Renowned among the 5 star luxury hotels in Majorca, Belmond La Residencia is gloriously nestled in 30 acres of olive and citrus groves within the town of Deia.
+Renowned among the 5-star luxury hotels in Majorca, Belmond La Residencia is gloriously nestled amid 30 acres of citrus and olive groves, within the coastal town of Deia.

 Persian carpets add warmth to red stone floors, and original oil paintings adorn the walls.

-Lovely touches: Fresh-cut flowers are delivered to your room after check-in, and turndown chocolates come in mesh jewellery bags.
+Lovely touches: Fresh-cut flowers are delivered to your room after check-in, and turndown chocolates come in mesh jewelry bags.

 But for all its splendor, La Residencia isn’t stuffy – a yellow rubber duck greeted us in the bathtub.

 Don’t miss dining in its brilliant El Olivo restaurant.

 Cool activities?
 Walking with donkeys to a mountain refuge for a Mallorcan picnic in a stone shepherd’s hut.

 We also loved swimming in lovely clear water at the hidden beach cove of Cala Deia.

 5) Hotel Son Brull